-If you are arrested or detained, you should contact the nearest British embassy, high commission or consulate as soon as possible - the police might also do this on your behalf.
+If you're arrested or detained, you should contact the nearest British embassy, high commission or consulate as soon as possible - the police might also do this on your behalf.

-The British embassy, high commission or consulate will contact you within 24 hours of being told about the arrest and try to visit you as soon as possible.
+The British embassy, high commission or consulate will aim to contact you as soon as possible after being told about your arrest or detention.